Alliedstrand/lean.css/README.md

 - Light and dark theme support with high-contrast features for user-friendliness and accessibility.
 - Support for all Modern Web Browsers and Internet Explorer 11.
-- Small distributable size.
+- Small distributable size for lightening fast load times.
-- Class use is kept to an absolute minimum.
+- Class use is kept to an absolute minimum with attractive default styling for native elements.
-- No JavaScript.
+- No JavaScript is needed for the benefit of SEO and load times.

 ### Usage